Vacuum Extraction Injury Lawyer

 This page has been written, edited, and reviewed by a team of legal writers following our comprehensive editorial guidelines.
 This page was approved by Founding Partner, Terry Crouppen who has more than 40 years of legal experience as a personal injury attorney.
 Our last modified date shows when this page was last reviewed.

 Vacuum extraction is sometimes necessary to assist in a difficult birth, but it also can cause serious injuries to both the mother and baby.
-If you or your child suffered harm from a medical error during a vacuum-assisted birth in St. Louis, Kansas City, or the surrounding areas, Brown & Crouppen’s birth injury attorneys can guide you through your legal options.
+If you or your child suffered harm from a medical error during a vacuum-assisted birth in St. Louis, Kansas City, or the surrounding areas, Brown & Crouppen’s birth injury lawyers can guide you through your legal options.

 Our vacuum extraction injury lawyers have recovered over $1 billion in life-changing settlements and verdicts for our injured clients in Missouri and beyond.
 When you turn to our award-winning personal injury law firm, you’ll get more than just representation—you’ll get a team of lawyers dedicated to fighting for your family’s future.